Autodesk/pgbelt/docs/quickstart.md

     $ belt revoke-logins testdatacenter1 database1

-## Step 6: Stop forward replication

-Once write traffic has stopped on the source database, we need to stop replication in the forward direction.

-    $ belt teardown-forward-replication testdatacenter1 database1

-After stopping forward replication, verify that no application connections remain on the source database.
+Before proceeding, verify that no application connections remain on the source database.
 This ensures no writes are happening on the source during the cutover:

     $ belt connections testdatacenter1 database1

 All source connection counts should be `0`.
 You can exclude specific usernames (e.g. monitoring agents) with `--exclude-user/-e` or LIKE patterns with `--exclude-pattern/-p`:

     $ belt connections testdatacenter1 database1 --exclude-user datadog --exclude-pattern '%%repuser%%'

+## Step 6: Stop forward replication

+Once write traffic has stopped on the source database, we need to stop replication in the forward direction.

+    $ belt teardown-forward-replication testdatacenter1 database1

 ## Step 7: Sync all the missing bits from source to destination (that could not be done by replication)